 Compassion fatigue in 5 questions

-The pressure on healthcare professionals has been higher than ever since the start of the coronavirus.
+The pressure on healthcare professionals has been higher than ever.
 The risk of ‘compassion fatigue’ looms: staff members are confronted with human suffering to such an extent that their ability to empathise is exhausted, wearing them out emotionally.
 Anneleen Vanlook, prevention advisor for psychosocial aspects at Mensura, answers five pressing questions about compassion fatigue.

 1. What is compassion fatigue?